List of compositions by Girolamo Frescobaldi

-This article is a list of compositions by Girolamo Frescobaldi (1583–1643).
-It is organized thematically, and within sections entries are arranged chronologically.
+The Italian composer Girolamo Frescobaldi (1583–1643) wrote music during the late Renaissance era and Baroque period.
+The following list of compositions is organized thematically, and within sections entries are arranged chronologically.
 Although some of the collections were published more than once, only dates of first editions are given.
 The numbers (preceded by F) that follow the compositions refer to the Frescobaldi Thematic Catalogue Online (FTCO).

+List of compositions

 Keyboard music

 The following collections appeared during the composer's lifetime: